Operation Jefferson Glenn: 1971

 On 6 January while searching for a downed Troop C AH-1G, Troop B found an AH-1G lost since 1969 near Firebase Veghel and the crew remains were recovered.
-From 11–25 January Troop A, 2/17th killed 7 PAVN.
+From 11–25 January Troop A, 2/17th killed seven PAVN.
 On 14 January a Troop B LOH was shot down.
 On 16 January another Troop B LOH was shot down by .51 cal fire.
-Troop C killed 3 PAVN near Firebase Currahee.
+Troop C killed three PAVN near Firebase Currahee.

-On 10 February a Troop B LOH was shot down by 0.51 cal fire in the A Sầu Valley with the 2-man crew missing.
-On 11–14 February Troop B gunships destroyed 1 truck and a bulldozer in the A Sầu Valley.
+On 10 February a Troop B LOH was shot down by 0.51 cal fire in the A Sầu Valley with the two-man crew missing.
+On 11–14 February Troop B gunships destroyed a truck and a bulldozer in the A Sầu Valley.
 On 18 February the Troop B aero-rifle platoon was inserted to recover the bodies of US Marine helicopter crewmen.
 Throughout February and into April 2/17th supported Operation Lam Son 719.

 On 1 April Troop B's aero-rifle platoon was inserted to recover a downed AH-1G at Firebase Veghel.
-On 6 April a Troop B UH-1 on a prisoner capture mission was hit by ground fire resulting in 1 US killed.
+On 6 April a Troop B UH-1 on a prisoner capture mission was hit by ground fire resulting in one US killed.
 On 8 April the Troop B aero-rifle platoon was inserted to recover a downed UH-1H.
 On 10 April the Troop B command and control helicopter was hit by 37mm antiaircraft fire killing the Troop B commander.
 On 13 April a Troop B LOH was shot down.
-From 13–15 April Troop A gunships killed 6 PAVN and destroyed a truck in the "Vietnam Salient" south of Route 9 where Vietnam protrudes into Laos.
+From 13–15 April Troop A gunships killed six PAVN and destroyed a truck in the "Vietnam Salient" south of Route 9 where Vietnam protrudes into Laos.
 On 15 April Troop D was inserted into the A Sầu Valley for ground reconnaissance.
-From 19–23 April Troop A supported the ARVN 54th Regiment and 258th Marine Brigade operating near Firebase Holcomb (16.664°N 106.982°E) resulting in 1 PAVN tank and 1 APC destroyed.
+From 19–23 April Troop A supported the ARVN 54th Regiment and 258th Marine Brigade operating near Firebase Holcomb (16.664°N 106.982°E) resulting in one PAVN tank and one APC destroyed.
 On 20 April Troop D was again inserted into the A Sầu Valley for ground reconnaissance.
-On 23 April a Troop B UH-1H flying in support of Vietnamese Rangers was shot down with 1 US killed.
-On 24 April Troop D was inserted to reinforce a Ranger team in contact, US losses were 5 killed, while PAVN losses were 12 killed.
-On 26 April while inserting the Hac Bao Company Troop A gunships killed 7 PAVN.
-From 27–30 April Troop A destroyed numerous PAVN facilities and killed 3 PAVN.
+On 23 April a Troop B UH-1H flying in support of Vietnamese Rangers was shot down with one US killed.
+On 24 April Troop D was inserted to reinforce a Ranger team in contact, US losses were five killed, while PAVN losses were 12 killed.
+On 26 April while inserting the Hac Bao Company Troop A gunships killed seven PAVN.
+From 27–30 April Troop A destroyed numerous PAVN facilities and killed three PAVN.